 Step #3: Stay well fed throughout the day.
 As we approach the holidays, we can expect a dramatic increase in the amount of foods we’ll be exposed to.
 Our eating habits may become a little more chaotic than normal, too, e.g., skipping meals, going too long between meals.
 This combination can lead to less than desirable food choices or episodes of overeating.
 Make regular meals and snacks a priority.

 Step #4: Practice managing your reaction to foods.
 At Green Mountain we talk about the 4 D’s.
 Use these when you’re not hungry.

 - Delay – Wait at least 10 – 15 minutes before deciding whether you really want to eat a food.

 - Distract – Do something else.
 Ideally something that requires concentration and is pleasurable.

-- Decide – If you’ve accomplished the first 3 D’s, then become a food critic.
+- Decide – Become a food critic.
 Consider the type of food, quality, whether or not you might enjoy it more later on when you are hungry.
-If all signs point towards “yes I want it and I want it now” proceed to the next D.
+If all signs point towards “yes I want it and I want it now”, proceed to the next D.